kwhitley/yarn-release/README.md

 -v, --verbose     writes a bunch of extra stuff to the console -h, --help        output usage information
---public          equivalent to npm publish --access=public
+--public          equivalent to npm publish --access=public --commit          adds unstaged changes (including package.json update) to git and commits --push            includes --commit, while also doing a "git push" (assumes ref has been set up)
 ```

 ### Example Usage (package.json)